 The new names — alpha, beta, gamma, and delta — use the Greek alphabet for colloquial reference to the variants of concern, which also have scientific names assigned by Pango, GISAID, and Nextstrain databases.
 By assigning these names, WHO leaders hope to avoid the use of geographic location of origin to refer to virus variants, which can be stigmatizing.

 NIH Studies Confirm mRNA Vaccines Safe for Pregnant People

-Two studies supported by the National Institutes of Health show molecular ribonucleic acid (mRNA) vaccines are safe for people who are pregnant or breastfeeding.
+Two studies supported by the National Institutes of Health show messenger ribonucleic acid (mRNA) vaccines are safe for people who are pregnant or breastfeeding.

 A Boston-based study in the Journal of the American Medical Association followed 30 pregnant women, 16 breastfeeding women, and 57 women who were neither pregnant nor breastfeeding.
 The vaccine was well tolerated, and some women in each group experienced a brief fever after the second vaccine dose.
 After vaccination, all women produced antibodies against SARS-CoV-2 that neutralized variants of concern.
 Researchers also found antibodies in infant cord blood and breast milk, suggesting they are passed on to infants.

 A second study, based in Chicago and published in Obstetrics & Gynecology, followed 84 women who received mRNA vaccines during pregnancy and found no negative effects of vaccination on the placenta.
 Vaccinated pregnant women in this study also produced antibody levels.